SubxX/QuizRun/README.md

 ### Features

-- User can create quizzes with multiple choice questions
+- User can create quizzes with multiple choice questions.
-- User can take quizzes created by other users
+- User can take quizzes created by other users.
-- User can see their score after completing the quiz
+- User can see their score after completing the quiz.
-- User can view the results of the quizzes they have taken
+- User can view the results of the quizzes they have taken.
-- User can see the top scorers for a particular quiz
+- User can see the top scorers for a particular quiz.

 ### Getting Started